 We believe in the evangelization of the world, placing emphasis upon the task of reaching the individual with the gospel and its implications, and that no humanitarian and philanthropic schemes may be substituted for the preaching of the Cross.

-We believe in the Genesis account of creation, which teaches that all things found their origin in God Who created in six literal twenty-four hour days by His own fiat, instantaneously, every living thing after its kind.
+We believe in the Genesis account of creation, which teaches that all things found their origin in God who created in six literal twenty-four hour days by His own flat, instantaneously, every living thing after its kind.

 The Return of Christ

 We believe, according to Scriptures, in the sure return of the Lord Jesus Christ; that this second coming will be a literal bodily, personal return; that His coming for His bride, the Church, constitutes the "Blessed Hope" set before us, for which we should be constantly looking; and that his coming will be pre-tribulational.

 We believe that the souls of those who trusted in Christ for salvation will immediately go at death into His presence and there remain the conscious bliss until the resurrection of the righteous dead at the second coming when the soul and body shall be reunited to ever be with the Lord in glory.

 We believe that the souls of the lost remain after death in conscious misery until the final judgement of the great white throne when the soul and body will be reunited in resurrection to be arraigned before God in judgment and then cast "into the lake of fire which is the second death:" to be punished with everlasting destruction from the presence of the Lord and the glory of His power."